 - External risk such as legislative developments, more sophisticated tax audits.

-- Tax treaties.
+- Double Tax treaties.
 The withholding tax exposures are influenced by the application of tax treaties and therefore proper review of the most beneficial tax treaty rate is necessary.

 - Certain countries apply a wide scope and/or different definition of payments that may be subject to withholding taxes e.g. management or professional fees, royalties.